akarshchauhan15/Tile-Breaker/README.md

 People who want to experience a Breakout like game again.

 ### Development Software
-- Godot 4 for game engine.
+- **Godot 4** for game engine.
-- Visual Studio for IDE.
+- **Visual Studio** for IDE.
-- Inkscape for vector graphics.
+- **Inkscape** for vector graphics.

 ## Concept

 ### Gameplay overview
-The game consists of a grid of tiles, a primary striker and a paddle (which is in control of the player).
+The game consists of a grid of tiles, a primary striker and a paddle.
 The player moves the paddle to bounce off the striker and make them collide with a tile.
-On collsion, a tile is destroyed and may initiate effects or summon a pickable drop
+On collsion, a tile is destroyed and may initiate effects or summon a pickable drop.

 Game declares victory if all the tiles are destroyed, but, if all the strikers fall below the screen, the player loses.
-Activiies like destroying tiles and collecting drops contribute to total score.
+Activities like destroying tiles and collecting drops contribute to total score.

 ### Navigating UI
 - The game can be restarted by hovering the mouse near top-right corner and clicking twice.